GuiPimenta-Dev/trio-challenge/README.md

 - From the dropdown menus, select the appropriate options for the app and device you want to generate the app password for.
 For example, you can choose "Mail" as the app and "Windows Computer" as the device.
 - Click on the "Generate" button.
 - Google will generate a unique app password for the selected app and device combination.
 Make sure to copy this password or keep it in a secure place as it will be displayed only once.
-  -Use the generated app password in your application or device settings where you need to enter your Gmail password.
+- Use the generated app password in your application or device settings where you need to enter your Gmail password.
 Note that you won't use your regular Gmail account password for these cases.

 ### Brokers